 So as you can imagine, if you go into the view web pages menu, you know, you push some things up or down.

 Maybe create some things, it's going to affect the footer, of course, because I also have those pushed into the top navigation is probably going to affect my top navigation too.

 So you kinda have to be careful in doing that.

-But if it works out, that's your your bottom category, your bottom web pages, structure matches your menu, that's great.
+But if it works out, that's your bottom category, your bottom web pages and structure match your menu, and that's great.

-The next column here is showing my categories which matches to my categories up here.
+The next column here is showing my categories which match my categories up here.